 - the process and rationale for selecting or changing the third-party standard used to prepare the benefit report; and

 - An assessment of the overall social and environmental performance of the benefit corporation against a third-party standard.

-Third Party Standard.
-The annual benefit report must be prepared pursuant to a “third party standard” that is independent from the benefit corporation, comprehensive, credible and formulated in a manner that is transparent.
-Currently, B Labs is the most well known of the standards organizations but there are a number of other standards organizations that can fufill this role some of which are industry specific.
+The annual benefit report must be prepared pursuant to a third-party standard that is independent of the benefit corporation, comprehensive, credible, and formulated in a manner that is transparent.
+Currently, B Labs is the most well-known of the standards organizations but there are a number of other standards organizations that can fulfill this role some of which are industry-specific.
 Some examples include Ceres, Food Alliance, and Global Reporting Initiative.

 - provided as part of the annual report to each shareholder within 120 days following the end of the benefit corporation’s fiscal year;

 - simultaneously filed with the Arizona Corporation Commission; and

 - posted on the public section of the benefit corporation’s website or made available without charge to any person requesting a copy.

 Director compensation and financial or proprietary information included in the benefit reports may be redacted from the publicly available copy.